yenei-perez/Web-Scraping-Lab/README.md

 CodePt2 will teach you about HTML Attributes & Navigable Strings

-CodePt3 will teach you about Filters
+CodePt3 will teach you about Filters and Attributes